By Molly Patrick

 Let’s just say that the Instant Pot (IP) is like a vibrator for your kitchen; useful, effective, highly recommended and something you will use often.
+If you’re subscribed to our Plant Fueled Meal Plans, the Instant Pot is a game changer for your batch cooking needs.

 After using the IP for almost a year, I can safely say that it’s a must have.
 I can also safely say that it’s name is Instant Pot, not Insta Pot, like I was calling it for way too long.
 Insta Pot still makes more sense to me, but that’s not really my point with this.